Tsanta96/soundwave/README.md

 ### Discover Page

-This is the first page that User's see when they login/signup and displays the tracks from all the users on the site.
+This is the first page that User's see when they login/signup which displays the tracks from all the users on the site.
-It currently displays the tracks in the order that they were uploaded to the site but I plan on revisiting this and adding filters to allow for different organizations of the tracks.
+It currently displays the tracks in the order that they were uploaded but I plan on revisiting this and adding filters to allow for different organizations of the tracks.

 ![Discover](app/assets/gifs/discover_page.gif)